 Traveling Southeast Asia for two months, I figured having a salad was out of the picture.
 I was going to have to stick to eating cooked and steamed vegetables; I was wrong.
 There is a range of creative fusion restaurants featuring local organic food, produce, meats, and baked goods with a touch of traditional flare, scattered throughout Ubud.
 Two weeks into my travels, salad less, I stumbled upon Bali Buddha.
 This locally owned restaurant and food store has been serving up healthy dishes since 1994.
 Located just off the main road, it is a great way to start your day.
 Sit back in this open air restaurant, relax to the soft kirtan music, sip on a green super food smoothie and watch the local kids play in the street below.
 It is a great way to start your morning or enjoy the afternoon.
 If staying on the main roads is more your style or you want to enjoy some great health food after going to Monkey Forrest, Kafe or Clear Cafe are also great lunch options.

 If you haven’t heard of the book or movie Eat, Pray, Love, then I don’t know where you have been hiding.
 The publicity of both has tourists flocking to Bali, Ubud in particular.
-A few months ago we wrote a blog series inspired by the flick, and one in particular focused on sustainable travel in Bali, entitled Eat, Pray, Love for the Sustainable Traveler: Indonesia.
 At Naughty Nuri’s, they have put a spin on this famous title Eat, Pray, Love and it has become Eat, Pay, Leave due the popularity of this local and tourist spot.
 The community style seating is off putting at first, but after a few Bingtang’s (Indonesian beer), you’re sharing travel stories and talking amongst locals.
 It is truly a unique and authentic experience that shouldn’t be missed!

 The fine dinning restaurants, serving traditional cuisines are tailored to the expats and tourists.
 The only locals you will find in these restaurants are the staff.
 If you are looking for a place to enjoy that special eating experience there are great options.
 Warung Enak celebrates original traditional dishes presented in a chic contemporary style.
 Head upstairs, for amazing views of the rice fields.
 The menu contains an array of dishes from all over Indonesia.
 If you are having trouble deciding, I highly recommend the fish satay and any soup on the menu.
 Another good find is Indus, which has arguably the best view in all of Ubud over looking the lush rainforest valley.
 If the views alone don’t win you over the menu has traditional and fusion items to choose from.
 The green duck curry served in a coconut was amazing!
 My travel companion tried the suckling pig, which honors all parts of the pig, having a taste it was definitely delicious but the duck curry still pops into my dreams from time to time.